 A split complementary color scheme is the use of a color and the two colors on either side of its color complement.
 For example, red, yellow-green, and blue-green are split complementary.

-A monochromatic color schemes is the use of one color used with different shades, tints, tones, and mutes
+A monochromatic color scheme is the use of one color used with different shades, tints, tones, and mutes

 A triadic color scheme is the use of three colors spaced evenly apart on the color wheel.
 For example, red, yellow, and blue are triadic.